 Hodges had once been a happily married man with two sons.
 But in the 1950s, his life hit a downward spiral.
 He began to drink heavily and womanize.
 His service station/mechanic shop, which had once thrived, began to lose business despite Hodges’ wife’s best efforts to keep it going.

-Hodges’ brothers more than once had him hospitalized to be treated for his alcoholism but he suffered a repeated cycle of going sober during treatment but drinking heavily once released.
+Hodges’ brothers more than once had him hospitalized to be treated for his alcoholism, but he suffered a repeated cycle of going sober during treatment but drinking heavily once released.

 One night in August 1965, Klansmen from the Bunkley Klavern set up a meeting with Hodges near the home of Hodges’ father.
 Earl had been living with his father since the breakup of his marriage.
 The shotgun house was modest with no electricity and no running water inside.

-Klansmen were not only concerned that Hodges would inform on the Klan, they were also furious because Hodges had made it a point to badmouth the Klan and Klan leaders.
+Klansmen were not only concerned that Hodges would inform on the Klan, but they were also furious because Hodges had made it a point to badmouth the Klan and Klan leaders.
 Hodges had once been a White Knight but had quit out of disgust with the Klan and its violent apparatus.

 Informants indicated that at the meeting between Klansmen and Hodges that an argument and then a brawl broke out between Hodges, one or two of his friends, and with Klansmen led by Clyde Seale and James Ford Seale.
 Hodges was badly beaten and dropped off near the home of his father, who was away that night.

 The next morning, Hodges body was discovered outside the house.
-He was bloodied and bruised severely, his head bashed in.
+He was bloodied and bruised severely; his head bashed in.

-After the beating, Hodges had stumbled through the house, leaving handprints and smears of blood along the walls.
+After the beating, Hodges stumbled through the house, leaving handprints and smears of blood along the walls.
 He made his way outside to drink water from the hand pump before he died.